MLTI-NM offers three courses.

 Graduate Credit (2 units per semester) for Professional Development available from Adams State University (Alamosa, CO) for an additional fee of $55 per unit.
 Resident status not required.

-Advanced Level Course – The Therapy Level
+Year 2 Course – The Therapy Level

 Fall and Spring Semesters